mozaik-association/mozaik/docs/1Contacts Module.md

 !!! info

     When a duplicate is detected, a button “show all duplicates” appears on the contact form of the duplicate members.
-This button allows to display the list of contacts with one or more identical fields.
+This button provides you to display the list of contacts with one or more identical fields.
     <figure markdown>
     ![screenshot 2](img/screen2.png)
     <figcaption>Appearance of the button "Show all duplicates"</figcaption>